Secluded & Quiet Islands In Greece

 What To Do In Ithaka

-The capital of Ithaka, Vathy, is a picturesque settlement amphitheatrically arranged around a deep bay.
+The capital of Ithaka, Vathy, is a panoramic settlement amphitheatrically arranged around a deep bay.
 This traditional settlement features attractive houses built in the classic style of the island and a beautiful cathedral.

 Finding the Archaeological Museum in town is also possible if you are interested in art and objects from the Geometric and Mycenaean periods.